Academic Policies

 Repeat/Replace Policy

-Student Standing
+Student Academic Standing

-Academic Probation
+Academic Notice

 • The student’s semester grade-point average is lower than 2.0, or